koompi/koompi.org/content/basic/github/git_command.en.md

 ---
 ## How to bring stashed work back to the working directory
-You can also bring back all the untracked files back to working directory, too.
+You can bring back all the untracked files back to the working directory, too.
 ```
 git stash pop
 ```